April9413Ding/PortfolioCodeV2/README.md

 Version 2.1

-New Hero Section
+New Hero Section.
-New Background
+New Background.

 Time: Oct 2019